-In this article, we’ll learn useful information about request object in Express and its properties.
+In this article, we’ll learn useful information about request objects in Express and their properties.

-When the user (client) accesses a route, the user has sent the Express application a Request.
+When the user (client) accesses a route, the user sends the Express application a Request.

 The request object, often abbreviated as req, represents the HTTP request property.

-We can access any data sent with the body such as URL parameters, query strings, HTTP headers.
+We can access any data sent with the body, such as URL parameters, query strings, and HTTP headers.

 Property | Description |